Cooking Whey Protein Powder

 As the world continues to make advancements in health and wellness, the baked goods industry is not sitting idle.
 When we think of novelties like cakes and cookies, our minds naturally wander to a negative outcome that often includes gaining weight or becoming unhealthy.

-Counter to a belief held by many, adding something healthy to a cookie does not make the cookie any healthier.
+Counter to many beliefs, adding something healthy to a cookie does not make the cookie any healthier.
 Adding protein to anything these days, especially for those chasing daily macro targets, will reduce the burden on the mind acquired through the consumption of the cookie alone.

 The addition of whey protein to a cookie that otherwise would taste and look the same is a net benefit to the consumer with one reasonably large assumption; the consumer would be eating the cookie with or without the protein added.

 Making protein cookies at home is a beautiful idea as you control all the ingredients and focus on quality.
-In stark contrast to this idea of buying a pre-wrapped cookie that's labeled "protein cookie" at the grocery store.
+In stark contrast is the idea of buying a pre-wrapped cookie that's labeled "protein cookie" at the grocery store.